 TICK, TICK…BOOM!
 (L-R) Andrew Garfield as Jonathan Larson, Alexandra Shipp as Susan in TICK, TICK…BOOM!
 Photo Credit: Macall Polay/NETFLIX ©2021

-However, none of this would work without Andrew Garfield’s energetic and electric central performance.
+However, this would not work without Andrew Garfield’s energetic and electric central performance.
 Throughout Tick, Tick… BOOM!
 Garfield embodies Jon’s boundless enthusiasm, from his love of art and culture to his belief in music as a tool for social change.
 Here Garfield brilliantly reflects the whirring and unsettled mind of a creative genius, with every interaction the spark of a potential song or story.
 Maybe the depth of Andrew Garfield’s performance comes from a similar creative drive to that of Larson?
-After all, Garfield is also a whirlwind of talent, from a stunning west end performance in Angels in America to a fantastic movie and TV catalogue and, now, musical theatre.
+After all, Garfield is also a whirlwind of talent, from a stunning west end performance in Angels in America to a fantastic movie and TV catalogue.
 In fact, I often find myself asking whether there is anything Garfield can’t do!

-Equally stunning is Miranda’s direction as Tick, Tick… BOOM! bounces from a nostalgic homage to a man who never got the praise they deserved to a reflection of a changing creative scene in New York.
+Equally stunning is Miranda’s direction as Tick, Tick… BOOM! bounces from a nostalgic homage to a reflection of a changing creative scene in New York.
 Here, Tick, Tick… BOOM! joyfully defies the usual tropes of the biography and the film musical, becoming something genuinely unique.
 It is therefore disappointing that Tick, Tick… BOOM! has arrived on Netflix with little fanfare; an ongoing problem for straight to streaming movies denied a cinematic release.

 READ MORE: EVERYBODY’S TALKING ABOUT JAMIE